MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 1. `null` if the app is currently running the HTML start page from the binary and not a CodePush update.
 This occurs in the following scenarios:

-   1. The end-user installed the app binary and has yet to install a CodePush update
+   1. The end user installed the app binary and has yet to install a CodePush update

-   2. The end-user installed an update of the binary (e.g. from the store), which cleared away the old CodePush updates, and gave precedence back to the binary.
+   2. The end user installed an update of the binary (e.g. from the store), which cleared away the old CodePush updates, and gave precedence back to the binary.

 2. A `LocalPackage` instance which represents the metadata for the currently running CodePush update.

 Parameters:

-- **onSuccess**: Callback that is invoked upon receiving the metadata about the currently running update.
+* **onSuccess**: Callback that is invoked upon receiving the metadata about the currently running update.
 The callback receives a single parameter, which is described above.

-- **onError**: Optional callback that is invoked in the event of an error.
+* **onError**: Optional callback that is invoked in the event of an error.
 The callback takes one error parameter, containing the details of the error.

 Example Usage: